AjayS0708/lib/README.md

 ### Managing Authors
 1. Go to the **Authors** tab
-2. Fill in the author details:
+2. Fill in the author details (Last name is required)
-   - Last name (required)
-   - First name, phone, address, city, state, ZIP (optional)
-   - Check "Has Contract" if applicable
 3. Click **Add Author** (ID is auto-generated)
 4. To edit: Click on an author in the list, modify details, click **Update**
 5. To delete: Select an author and click **Delete**